Hebrews 7:15-28

 7:17See Psalm 110:4.

 18 So the old law about priests no longer has authority.
-It was weak and it could not help people.
+It could not help people and it was useless.
 19 God's Laws that he gave to Moses could not make anything completely right.
 But now God has brought us something better to hope for.
 And in that way, we ourselves can come near to God.

 20 Also, when God said that Jesus would be his special priest, he made a strong promise.
 When the Levites became priests, he did not make a strong promise like that.
 21 But when Jesus became God's priest, God made a strong promise.
 God said: